 Previous edition of my courses can be found under didactics.
 I teach from primary and middle schoolers, to PhD students, to retired folks.
 From maths, science, and programming to music, dancing, and cooking.

-From my (former) high-school inter
+From my (former) high-school intern

 Vivek put together these two manims for me: